bghammill/bghammill.github.io/ims-05-infer/ims-05-lesson-01/index.md

 $$z = \frac{Observed Statistic - Null value}{SE}

-For out data, this is:
+For our data, this is:

 $$z = \frac{0.479 - 0.5}{0.014} = -1.5$$